23 Awesome Jobs for Writers That Offer Real Opportunities

 Day Jobs for Aspiring Writers

 Getting established as a writer takes time, but you probably still have bills to pay.
-You might want to consider a side job that won't stress you out but will still allow you to have plenty of time to work on your craft.
+You might want to consider a side job that won't stress you out but will still let you have plenty of time to work on your craft.
 Here are a few suggestions:

-- Cab driver—This is a fairly low-stress career that allows you to choose your own hours.
+- Cab driver: This is a fairly low-stress career that lets you choose your own hours.
 Plus, you can get great material for stories as you meet people from different walks of life.

 Write Your Next Chapter

 Now that you know that plenty of jobs for writers are out there, it's time to think about how you can best prepare to take advantage of those opportunities.
 Do you have the skills you need for the job you want?
 Vocational colleges and trade schools offer career-focused training for all kinds of occupations that involve writing.
 So explore convenient programs near you by entering your zip code into the search tool below!